We have a new dedicated website for the Kickapoo Rail Trail at HTTPS://WWW.ONEKRT.ORG.

 We have lots of new and updated information over there, enjoy!!

 Plug Into the KRT (video)

 Download a Trail Map

-the base of the Kickapoo Rail Trail.
+The natural resources of this area provided prehistoric peoples, Native Americans and early non-native immigrants with the materials they needed to survive.
+This rich environment allowed local populations to settle, grow, and develop new technologies, leading to the 1869 construction of the railway that will serve as the base of the Kickapoo Rail Trail.
 This line, originally the Indianapolis, Bloomington, and Western Railway, will allow travelers of today to ride and walk in the footsteps of Native Americans, early settlers, and even the young attorney Abraham Lincoln, who rode a nearby route on horseback as part of the 8th Judicial Circuit.

-To become part of the exciting project, you can make a tax deductible donation by check, payable to Kickapoo Rail Trail or online at the link below.
+To become part of the exciting project, you can make a tax-deductible donation by check, payable to Kickapoo Rail Trail, or online at the link below.

 Donate Online Today

 More information about the trail will be provided as plans develop.
 Individuals interested in learning more about Kickapoo Rail Trail can get more information by contacting the CCFPD at [email protected] or (217) 586-3360.
-Follow the trail on Facebook (facebook.com/kickapoo.railtrail/) and Twitter (@KickapooRT) too.
+Follow the trail on Facebook and Twitter (@KickapooRT) too.